 - Purchase the complete Expat Arrivals Berlin Guide (PDF)

-Expats looking to climb the corporate ladder and land themselves an astronomical salary might want to look elsewhere than Berlin, and may be better off in Germany's automobile capital, Stuttgart, or the financial hub of Frankfurt.
+Expats looking to climb the corporate ladder and land themselves an astronomical salary might want to look elsewhere than Berlin, and may be better off in Germany's financial hub of Frankfurt.

 That said, each year, both foreigners and Germans working in the creative industries flock to Berlin to establish themselves.
 It is also a popular destination for entrepreneurs looking to set up their own businesses, especially in technological fields.

 Job market in Berlin

 For many expats, finding work in Berlin can be quite difficult.
 Year upon year, Germany's capital claims the highest unemployment rate of any city in the country.
 Previously a divided city, for many years Berlin was forced to put economic growth on hold in order to rehabilitate or eradicate inefficient East German businesses, and to integrate the separate infrastructures of the formerly spliced metropolis.

 The economic funk did little to dampen the spirits of Berliners though, and the city has beckoned a young, creative expat community interested in tapping into its culture of innovation, and living among its bohemian crowd.
 Studio space is cheap in the metropolis and collectives are abundant; thus artists, performers, writers and musicians will find plenty of opportunity to get involved and be inspired.

 Despite Berlin's relatively high rates of poverty and unemployment, it ranks near the top of German cities when it comes to job creation.
 Those with the right skills and the drive have the potential to find a professional niche for themselves.

 Expats who prefer a more formal career path should look into one of the many internet and media start-ups that have popped up in Berlin.
 The city has also taken steps to establish itself as a global competitor poised to attract high-tech, modern service companies and those in the processing industry.